Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 • Dashing first without a reason: Tiger Dash is a positioning tool, not a button to spend on cooldown.

-• Using Feral Awakening as a panic response: It is strongest when activated at the start of a planned trade, not when you are already losing space.
+• Using Feral Awakening as a panic response: it is strongest at the start of a planned trade, not when you are already losing space.

-• Ignoring HP Boost: This removes one of the cleanest synergies in her kit.
+• Skipping HP Boost at Level 8: this removes one of the cleanest synergies in her kit.

-If you correct only one of those errors, correct the first one.
-The biggest misunderstanding in Tiger Lily gameplay is still positioning.
-She begins fights like a ranged unit, but she finishes them like a bruiser.
+If you fix only one of those, fix the first.
+The biggest misunderstanding in Tiger Lily gameplay is positioning.
+She begins fights like a ranged unit and finishes them like a bruiser.
 The build only works when both halves are used in sequence.

 When Tiger Lily is easiest to use